top of page

 AIR TRAVEL:

 We had an international flight when he was around five weeks old, and I swear it felt like we had become a moving photo opportunity at every corner of the airport.
 The Doona made everything so smooth in tight or crowded spaces.
 There are two ways to fly with it.
 The first is taking it all the way to the gate, unloading the baby at the plane door, and letting the airline check it with the cargo.
 They hand it right back at the plane door when you land.
 The second option is buying a seat for the baby and taking the Doona on board since it is certified for air travel.
 We went with the first option and saved the extra money for diapers and formula.
-Out of all the parents around us, we honestly looked like the only ones having a relaxed trip.
+Out of all the parents around us, we looked like the only ones having a relaxed trip.
+And... security is simple too.
+It goes through the X ray machine in car seat mode, flipped upside down, and it fits just right.
+No drama at all.

-DOCTOR APPOINTMENTS:
+DOCTOR VISITS:

 Doctor visits have also been easier.
 Waiting rooms get crowded and the Doona takes up less space, so we never felt like we were blocking anyone.
 During one appointment I accidentally discovered another funny use.
 If you retract the wheels and set it on the floor in car seat mode, it basically becomes a little rocking chair.
 People around us stared with the most confused faces when they noticed.